jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 This world is where Left/Right ideologies shined.
 You see, Left/Right writers like Adam Smith, Edmund Burke, and John Stuart Mill lived on the frontline like everyone else.
 They too never had running water, antibiotics, or fresh food in the winter.

 Solving this hard life is what spawned Conservatives and Progressives.
 They were both invented to solve humanity's poverty.
+Left/Right ideologies brought prosperity by giving the serfs and peasants of the Medieval Age the political right to own private property in the Industrial Age.

+By giving individuals the freedom to own land and businesses, Left/Right empowered more people to invent new technologies.

-In fact, the same way we often dream of "Space Age" technology, the people who clicked together inside the Left/Right player god imagined a new world.
+Main Street stepped up.
+The same way we often dream of "Space Age" technology, the people who clicked together inside the Left/Right player god imagined a new world.
 One filled with year-round food supply, hot bath water, and communications that didn't need a horse.

-To get these technological wonders, player gods of the Industrial Age upgraded their society with an economic policy called mass-production.
+To get these technological wonders, player gods of the Industrial Age used the freedoms of Left/Right politics and upgraded their society with an economic policy called mass-production.

+With the political rights to own property and run businesses, the people were expected to invent and adopt new tools to make their civilization prosper.

-As fortune would have it, the technology needed to mass-produce anything, the piston steam engine (1712), had already been invented.
-As engineers, machinists, and other protagonists made piston engines more powerful, they created steam-powered lathes, drills, and presses.
-These machines were put together like clockwork into production lines to mass-produce clothes, newspapers, and trains.
+As fortune would have it, the technology needed to mass-produce new products, the piston steam engine (1712), had already been invented.
+As the now political free engineers, machinists, and other protagonists made piston engines more powerful, they created steam-powered lathes, drills, and presses.
+Businesses put these machines together like clockwork and orchestrated production lines to mass-produce clothes, newspapers, and trains.
+Industry answered the call of Left/Right politics and started to conquer poverty.

 However, steam-powered production machines still needed a lot of manpower to work.

-As industrialization out-produced hand-made products, millions of farmers, craftsmen, and other specialists left their professions to find jobs in manufacturing.
+As industrialization out-produced hand-made products, millions of farmers, craftsmen, and other specialists left their professions in old-style medieval towns and found manufacturing jobs.

 <div style='position:relative; padding-bottom:calc(46.67% + 44px)'><iframe src='https://gfycat.com/ifr/ObedientNiftyBlackbear' frameborder='0' scrolling='no' width='70%' height='70%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/obedientniftyblackbear"></a></p>